IN THE HEART OF THE MAINE MOUNTAINS

 Y O U A R E T H E R E.

-Hunt, fish, snowshoe, XC ski, hike, ATV trail direct access, snowmobile direct access from rental cabins to ITS 82; thousands of acres of forest, trails, streams, secret waterfalls, pools, all at your doorstep.
-Appalachian Trail just two miles north of rental cabins.
+Hunt, fish, snowshoe, XC ski, hike, ATV trail direct access, snowmobile direct access from our remote Maine cabins to ITS 82; thousands of acres of forest, trails, streams, secret waterfalls, pools, all at your doorstep.
+Appalachian Trail just two miles north of our rental cabins.
 Kayak Richardson or Umbagog Lakes and see nesting bald eagles, or Aziscohos Lake and see a blue heron rookery.
 Canoe Pond-in-the-River or the Androscoggin River.
-Ski or zip line at Sunday River Ski Resort or fish Rangeley Lake, both just a short drive away from our vacation rentals.
+Ski or zip line at Sunday River Ski Resort or fish Rangeley Lake, both just a short drive away from our vacation rental cabins..

 Skyline Ridge Vacation Rentals

 ANDOVER, MAINE... an historical outpost

 Today, Andover is a 3.5 hour drive northwest of Boston, near Bethel and Sunday River Ski Resort.